Periodontal Disease in Dogs

 What are symptoms of periodontal disease in dogs?

-At Poster Veterinary Associates, we look for these hallmark symptoms of canine periodontitis during annual dental cleanings and exams.
+At Westport Veterinary Associates, we look for these hallmark symptoms of canine periodontitis during annual dental cleanings and exams.
 You can also check for them at home:

 - Excessive drooling